a hand holding a quart canning jar with chunks of turkey breast in golden colored broth. In the background is a tray with more jars of turkey.

 Turkey Broth:

 You can pack your turkey meat in water, commercial stock, or prepared bouillon, but I like to break the process up over two days so I can make my own stock.
-If you have the refrigerator space, this is the way to go.
+If you have the refrigerator space to do this, it is the way to go.

 Season with some whole peppercorns, bay leaves, and maybe some thyme and rosemary.
 Do NOT add sage to a stock that you are going to can, as it turns bitter and awful tasting after pressure-cooking.
 It’s best to keep your stock neutral so that it’s versatile and flavor it later.